-The Growing Issue of Text Scams
+The Rising Threat of Text Scams

 Text scams are becoming a serious problem.
 In 2022, these scams caused a shocking $330 million in losses for people in the US, according to a report by the Federal Trade Commission (FTC).
 This number is more than double the losses from the year before and five times higher than the losses in 2019.
 The rising threat of text scams has seen a huge increase in just a few years.